-To reach your goals in 2020, it’s important to know why many people miss the mark.
-Here are the 9 most common traps that snag people.
+To reach your goals, it’s important to know why many people miss the mark.
+Here are 9 common traps that snag people and make your goals fall flat.
+Avoid each one!

 9 Goal-Setting Traps

-Many are not clear about what they want.
-Take the time to clarify what you really want and don’t succumb to pressure from others.
+Take the time to clarify what you REALLY want and don’t succumb to pressure from others.
+Dream big!
 Are these my goals or am I trying to impress someone?
-Are they mine or are my aims driven by pressure from others?
+Am I playing it safe, or trusting that great things can be achieved if I focus?

 Trap #2: Not In Writing